Macon Medical Malpractice Lawyer

 Testimonials

-Before You Call—Things to Collect
+Before You Call: Things to Collect for Your Medical Malpractice Consultation

-Copies of medical records, even if incomplete
+• Copies of medical records, even if incomplete

-Notes or journals you wrote during care
+• Notes or journals you wrote during your care

-Names of everyone you saw
+• Names of every healthcare provider you saw

-Timeline of events—what changed and when
+• Timeline of events, including what changed and when

 📍 Offices in Macon, Warner Robins, Milledgeville, and Albany